shamangamesolution/Shaman.Server/README.md

  - **Game** - it is game server which hosts rooms with game logic.
 Game server receives CreateRoom request from Matchmaker, prepares new room and waits for players to come.
 After minimal amount needed for battle start was entered the room - battle starts.
 (Shaman.Game project in solution)
  - **Client** - bunch of client classes (Unity client is also present) incapsulating most of routing and authentication functionality, giving simple interface to integrate into your game.
 (Shaman.Client project in solution)

-Solution based on this platform can be represented like this:
+### Solution based on this platform can be represented like this:
 <img src="https://monosnap.com/image/P9RDa66HBSWMZpFb8YqWymbaTKJdHx"/>

-Frameworks and tools used for creating and deploying this solution:
+### Frameworks and tools used for creating and deploying this solution:
  - .net Core 2.2 as main platform for all applications
- - Docker as infrastructure service, ansible as orchestration platform (deployment scripts coming soon, link to Deploy section)
+ - Docker as infrastructure service, ansible as orchestration platform (deployment scripts coming soon, see Deploy section)
- - MySQL as DB engine, used by default for storing all data (link to Data Storing section)
+ - MySQL as DB engine, used by default for storing all data (see Storing section)
  - Redis as cache engine to store players’ profiles after they were received from database
- - Hazel network layer (link to Networking section)
+ - [Hazel](https://github.com/willardf/Hazel-Networking) network layer (see Networking section)

-To launch your own game using this solution, you will have to do following things:
+### To launch your own game using this solution, you will have to do following things:
  - Create all Requests, Responses and Events objects needed for your game;
  - Create tables in database to store additional data;
  - Create actions inside controllers of Backend project to process requests;